Colcannon is a traditional Irish mashed potato recipe with kale and scallions. It’s irresistibly delicious and perfect for St. Patrick’s Day too.

 - 1 1/2 pounds Yukon Gold or Russet Potatoes peeled and cut into 1-inch cubes

 - 4 ounces Curly Kale leaves (about 6 ½ ounces with stem)

 - ½ cup Scallions trimmed, white and lower green of stalk rough chopped

 - 1 stick (8 TB) Unsalted butter cut into 4 pieces

 - Garnish with scallion slices (about ¼ cup needed for whole recipe)

 - Remove from boiling water, and place immediately into ice water bath.
-Allow them to remain there for another two minutes then place them in the bowl of a food processor.
+Allow them to remain there for two minutes then place them in the bowl of a food processor.

 - Add the rough chopped scallions to the bowl of the food processor.
 Pulse for 10-15 seconds until kale and onions form a finely diced mixture.

-- Add the stick of butter to the potatoes, mix together to allow butter to melt.
+- Add the stick of butter to the potatoes; mix together to allow butter to melt.